-- The SSFRA be carried out by an appropriately qualified Engineer with relevant FRA experience (as deemed acceptable by the Planning Authority), in accordance the Galway City SFRA and the Planning System and Flood Risk Management Guidelines. - Demonstration that the specific objectives or requirements for managing flood risk set out in Section 7 of this SFRA have been complied with, including an assessment of residual risks. - Preparation of access, egress and emergency plans which are appropriate to the vulnerability of the development and its occupiers, the intensity of use and the level of flood risk. - An assessment of the potential impacts of climate change and the adaptive capacity of the development - SUDs to be designed in accordance with the principles outlined in Chapter 11, Section 9.5 and Policy 9.4 of the Development Plan, Section 6.0 of the Greater Dublin Strategic Drainage Study Regional Drainage Policies Volume 2 New Development or in accordance with other international best practices SUDS Manuals.
+- Demonstration that the specific objectives or requirements for managing flood risk set out in Section 7 of this SFRA have been complied with, including an assessment of residual risks. - Preparation of access, egress and emergency plans which are appropriate to the vulnerability of the development and its occupiers, the intensity of use and the level of flood risk. - An assessment of the potential impacts of climate change and the adaptive capacity of the development - SUDs to be designed in accordance with the principles outlined in Section 6.0 of the Greater Dublin Strategic Drainage Study Regional Drainage Policies Volume 2 New Development or in accordance with other international best practices SUDS Manuals.